rhysbobbett/heartenhorticulture/README.md

 The main page is simply a hero image with a brief text explaining what the site is.
 The links on the navigation bar are big enough that they can be noticed easily by those with visual impairments.
 The homepage establishes the feel of the site and should be very easy to navigate.

+### About Us

+This page will feature text explaining the business ethos, alongside images of personnel with brief description of their related experiences.
+The page will also feature a 'Contact us' button below this information to quickly bring users to the 'Contact Us' page.

+### Services and Portfolio

+This page will feature a table of services offered that will scroll to a media gallery of images showing previous works carried out.

 ### Contact us page